Root-App/root-drive-science-rn-demo/README.md

 If the application crashes or stops with tracking still on, when the application is restarted, tracking will automatically resume in the background.

-You can check for this occurance by calling `shouldReactivate` when the application starts, and before you try to send a token or activate the tracker.
+You can check for this occurrence by calling `shouldReactivate` when the application starts, and before you try to send a token or activate the tracker.

 ```